bitcometz/run_pbjelly/source/config.rst

 .. image:: images/config.png

+An example of the config.cfg was stored in the cluster:

+   > /NJPROJ1/RAD/users/zhangjinbo/01.pipeline/00.PBjelly/00.liji/01.test_shanli/config.cfg

 Here, in the config.cfg, the reads.list store all the paths for the long reads files, for example:

 .. image:: images/reads.list.png

+For more information about the parameters in config.cfg, you can refer to the part *Parameters* under the section *Overview*.

 .. _Usage: